atrick/swift-evolution/proposals/0258-property-wrappers.md

   case relaxed, consume, acquire, release, acquireRelease, sequentiallyConsistent };
 ```

+The Atomic property wrapper is class rather than a struct because the
+memory guarded by synchronization primitives must be independent from
+the wrapper.
+The wrapper's value will be loaded before the call to
+`wrappedValue.getter` and written back after the call to
+`wrappedValue.setter`.
+Therefore, synchronization within the wrapper
+cannot provide atomic access to its own value.
+However, when the
+wrapped value is a separate stored property within the wrapper object,
+then it is accessed independently, only after calling the
+wrappedValue's getter and setter.
+Note that a class type property
+wrapper gives the wrapped value reference semantics.
+All copies of the
+parent object will share the same atomic value.

 Here are some simple uses of `Atomic`.
 With atomic types, it's fairly common
 to weave lower-level atomic operations (`increment`, `load`, `compareAndExchange`) where we need specific semantics (such as memory ordering) with simple queries, so both the property and the synthesized storage property are used often: